Qwertyblob/tp/docs/UserGuide.md

 * `redo` only executes if an `undo` command has been executed before.
 * Chaining redos executes redo on the next most recent `undo` command.
+* On successful execution, a success message stating what the redone action was will be shown to the user.

 Examples:
 * User executes commands in this order: `undo`, `list`, `undo`, `undo`